yakhyo/east-pytorch/README.md

 The project is licensed under the [MIT license](https://opensource.org/license/mit/).

 ## Reference
-1. The code refers to https://github.com/SakuraRiven/EAST with some modifications.
+1. Some part of the code refers to https://github.com/SakuraRiven/EAST.